alexeykiselev/docker-waves-testnet/README.md

 Alternatively you can map the volume on a host folder using option `-v` as in:

 ```
-docker run -n waves-testnet -v /home/user/local-waves-folder:/waves wavesplatform/waves-testnet:latest
+docker run --name waves-testnet -v /home/user/local-waves-folder:/waves wavesplatform/waves-testnet:latest
 ```

 At first run a new wallet seed will be created for you and stored in `waves-testnet.json` configuration file on the volume.

 To start and stop the container use Docker commands `docker start waves-testnet` and `docker stop waves-testnet`.
-We address the container by its name which we gave to it in the `-n` option of the `run` command.
+We address the container by its name which we gave to it in the `--name` option of the `run` command.